jaspreet1313/jaspreet-daily_blog/README.md

 <!----------------------------------------------------------------------------------------------------------------------------->

 <h3 align='center'> Notice Board App</h3>
-<p align="justify">Today we all created a notice board app in erpnext within 30 minutes.
-It was a wonderful experience as we can created such apps within a short time period.We have created a notice board module in erpnext.
+<p align="justify">Today we all created a notice board app within 30 minutes.
+It was a wonderful experience as we can created such apps within a short time period.We have created a notice board module.
 Then we have created a doctype named Notice board with some required
 fields like title, content, date, signature, attachments. </p>

 <!----------------------------------------------------------------------------------------------------------------------------->